skndash96/skndash96/README.md

 ## Hi there :wave:
 Check my portfolio @ [here](https://skndash.tk)

-#### Me
+#### About Me
+  > What I cannot create, I do not understand — Richard Feynman.

   Get to know me, cause I'm the next Elon.
-Learning full stack development, currently swimming in the rustacean community and also engaged with some frontend stuff.
+Learning full stack development, currently surfing on the rustacean and also engaged with some frontend stuff.
 These days are cool :sunglasses:

 #### Known Languages and Tools
 <a href="https://rust-lang.org"><img src="https://rustacean.net/assets/rustacean-orig-noshadow.png" alt="rust-lang" width="40px" height="40px"></a>